 Best Pressed: IT Cosmetics Bye Bye Pores Pressed Setting Powder

 Pressed powders are ideal for on-the-go touch-ups and travel, as they're less messy than their loose counterparts.
 We're loving this option from the IT Cosmetics Bye Bye Pores line.
-The universal translucent color works on all skin tones, going on entirely clear and delivering a long-lasting shine-free finish.
+The universal translucent color works on all skin tones, applying entirely clear and delivering a long-lasting shine-free finish.

 Best Blotting: Fenty Beauty Invisimatte Blotting Powder

 Rihanna does it again.
-Invisimate is the sophisticated older sibling of those blotting papers folks with oily skin know and love.
+Invisimatte is the sophisticated older sibling of those blotting papers folks with oily skin know and love.
 Thanks to a special pore-diffusing complex, it minimizes shine, mutes the look of pores, and creates a naturally matte, photo-ready finish.
-Though the effects are noticeable, this product is truly invisible and never cakey.
-This means you can apply it as often as you'd like while you go about your day.
+This product is truly invisible and never cakey, which means you can apply it as often as you'd like while you go about your day.

 Best Talc-Free: Glossier Wowder